 - Injured individuals will be responsible for their own medical expenses.
 They should submit related medical bills to their own insurance company for coverage.
 DO NOT promise that bills will be paid by the University.

 - Faculty or staff member providing assistance must complete an Accidental Personal Injury Report form.
-Send the completed original form to the Director of Risk Management, Smith Hall 103 and retain a department copy for your records.
+Send the completed original form to the Director of Risk Management, 1303A West Campus Drive and retain a department copy for your records.
 Accidental Personal Injury Report forms are available from the Risk Management "Forms" web page.

 - NEVER CLEAN UP BLOOD OR FLUIDS CONTAINING BLOOD YOURSELF.
 Call the Facilities Management Service Center at 774-6547 for cleanup assistance.

-- In all chemical exposure situations, the treating medical facility will be expecting a copy of the Material Safety Data Sheet (MSDS).
-The department must send them the MSDS immediately or as soon as reasonably possible following a chemical exposure--preferably by fax or with the injured person.
+- In all chemical exposure situations, the treating medical facility will be expecting a copy of the Safety Data Sheet (SDS).
+The department must send them the SDS immediately or as soon as reasonably possible following a chemical exposure--preferably by fax or with the injured person.